 How can you bring the benefits of geofencing marketing to your business?

-By keeping these five strategies for geofencing marketing in mind:
+By keeping these five strategies for geofencing solutions in mind:

 1. MAKE YOUR GEOFENCE THE RIGHT SIZE